Maprotiline use while Breastfeeding

 Summary of Use during Lactation

 Because there is little published experience with maprotiline during breastfeeding, other agents may be preferred, especially while nursing a newborn or preterm infant.

-Milk maprotiline levels after a single oral dose of 100 mg have been reported to have a peak milk level at about 8 hours after a dose at about 110 mcg/L. During a regimen of 50 mg orally three times daily, milk levels of 180 to 260 mcg/L were reported at unstated times after various doses.
-Details of the above manufacturer's studies were not reported.
+Maternal Levels.
+Milk maprotiline levels after a single oral dose of 100 mg have been reported to have a peak milk level at about 8 hours after a dose at about 110 mcg/L. During a regimen of 50 mg orally three times daily, milk levels of 180-260 mcg/L were reported at unstated times after various doses.
+Details of the above manufacturer's studies were not reported.[1,2]

 Infant Levels.
 Relevant published information was not found as of the revision date.